awesomerank/awesomerank.github.io/lists/LewisJEllis/awesome-lua.md

 ### Implementations, Interpreters, and Bindings
 - [Lua](http://www.lua.org/download.html) - Lua's original ANSI C interpreter.
+  - [Lua Repo ★1604](https://github.com/lua/lua) - The official Lua repo, as seen by the Lua team, mirrored to GitHub.
 - [LuaJIT](http://luajit.org/luajit.html) - High-performance Just-In-Time compiler for Lua.
-- [LLVM-Lua ★34 ⏳2Y](https://github.com/neopallium/llvm-lua) - Compiles Lua to LLVM.
+- [LLVM-Lua ★39 ⏳2Y](https://github.com/neopallium/llvm-lua) - Compiles Lua to LLVM.
-- [lua.vm.js ★723](https://github.com/daurnimator/lua.vm.js) - Lua VM on the web; a direct port of the C interpreter via LLVM, emscripten, and asm.js.
+- [lua.vm.js ★755](https://github.com/daurnimator/lua.vm.js) - Lua VM on the web; a direct port of the C interpreter via LLVM, emscripten, and asm.js.
-- [Moonshine ★411](https://github.com/gamesys/moonshine) - A Lua VM implemented in JavaScript.
+- [Moonshine ★429](https://github.com/gamesys/moonshine) - A Lua VM implemented in JavaScript.
 Slower than lua.vm.js, but with better docs, examples, and JS interfacing.
-- [Fengari ★287](https://github.com/fengari-lua/fengari) - The Lua VM rewritten in Javascript with seamless JS interoperability.
+- [Fengari](https://fengari.io/) - The Lua VM rewritten in Javascript with seamless JS and DOM interoperability.
-- [MoonSharp ★482](https://github.com/xanathar/moonsharp) - A Lua interpreter written entirely in C# for the .NET, Mono and Unity platforms.
+- [MoonSharp ★534](https://github.com/xanathar/moonsharp) - A Lua interpreter written entirely in C# for the .NET, Mono and Unity platforms.
-- [UniLua ★887 ⏳1Y](https://github.com/xebecnan/UniLua) - A pure C# implementation of Lua 5.2, focused on compatibility with the Unity game engine.
+- [UniLua ★919 ⏳1Y](https://github.com/xebecnan/UniLua) - A pure C# implementation of Lua 5.2, focused on compatibility with the Unity game engine.
-- [lupa ★404](https://github.com/scoder/lupa) - Python bindings to LuaJIT2.
+- [lupa ★432](https://github.com/scoder/lupa) - Python bindings to LuaJIT2.
-- [golua ★373](https://github.com/aarzilli/golua) - Golang bindings to the Lua C API.
+- [golua ★393](https://github.com/aarzilli/golua) - Golang bindings to the Lua C API.
-- [GopherLua ★1938](https://github.com/yuin/gopher-lua) - Lua 5.1 VM and compiler implemented in Go with Go APIs.
+- [GopherLua ★2142](https://github.com/yuin/gopher-lua) - Lua 5.1 VM and compiler implemented in Go with Go APIs.
+- [LuaBridge ★612](https://github.com/vinniefalco/LuaBridge) - A lightweight library for mapping data, functions, and classes back and forth between C++ and Lua.

 Note: From LuaJIT to Lua to lua.vm.js to Moonshine, a basic benchmark sees performance drop by roughly a factor of 6 with each hop.